esince821/Founder-Amount-and-Success-in-Start-Up/README.md

 - Later funding stages, by definition, are linked to higher valuations and larger deal sizes.
 - Younger vs. older startups may face different funding environments.

-As a data science student interested in entrepreneurship, I wanted to examine these ideas using real startup data.
+As I have an interest on entrepreneurship, I wanted to examine these ideas using real startup data.
 Understanding these relationships can help founders and investors develop more realistic expectations about funding, and can serve as a small, data-driven case study of how team structure and growth stage interact with investment outcomes.

 ---

 ## Datasets

-### Dataset 1: Startup Founders and Funding (Raw)
+### Dataset 1: Startup Information (Raw)
-* **Name:** Startup Founders and Funding
+* **Name:** Startup Informations
 * **Source:** Kaggle.com
 * **Link:** https://www.kaggle.com/datasets/ramjasmaurya/indian-startupsin-2021?resource=download
 * **Data Acquisition Method:** Downloaded the dataset as a CSV file using Kaggle’s download feature and imported it into a Jupyter notebook (Anaconda environment).